miguel-conde/rprojtree/README.md

     DIR_OUTPUTS_REPORTS <- file.path(DIR_OUTPUTS, 'reports')
     DIR_OUTPUTS_FILES <- file.path(DIR_OUTPUTS, 'files')

-To finally create the project structure you can choose one of the built in templates:
+To finally create the project structure you can choose any of the built in templates:

 ``` r